philrz/super/book/src/intro.md

 Super-structured data is
 * _dynamic_ so that data collections can vary by type and are not handcuffed by schemas,
-* _strongly typed_ ensuring that all the benefits of a comprehensive type apply to dynamic data, and
+* _strongly typed_ ensuring that all the benefits of a comprehensive type system apply to dynamic data, and
 * _self-describing_ thus obviating the need to define schemas up front.